 Greenchild is a relatively new addition to a board that has seen hundreds, if not thousands, of members over the years.
 It says something that this one has me selling a few (more well-known) alternatives.
 Built like a tank but very modest in size, the sweep of this pedal is astounding.
 Grimy gain, yes, and just a hint of fuzz underneath, but what will make Thresher a star for a multi-genre player and/or individual with many disparate guitars to feature is its adaptability.
 The EQ and boost possibilities take it well beyond most dirt boxes.
 Set and forget if you want to, but one can easily kill an hour or two tweaking this deceptive little beauty for all manner of missions.
 Top notch work.

-Thresher is a high gain beast featuring parallel signal paths (clean/dirty), a unique and versatile tone stack, and an active volume boost on the tail end to drive your amp or other effects into thick saturated glory!
+Thresher is a sweet Blues Breaker style overdrive featuring parallel signal paths (clean/dirty), a unique and versatile tone stack, and an active volume boost on the tail end to drive your amp or other effects into thick saturated glory!

 Twist the gain knob fully counter-clockwise and the drive section is completely bypassed; you have a powerful clean boost on tap.